gillianzliu/rshell/README.md

 ex) `&&|` will give an error but `;&&&` or `;|` will not.

-* In `ls`, if you give parameters that do not exist, along with some that do, it will recognize the ones that exist as legal and can output file parameters, but if a directory was passed in, `readdir` will fail, saying `the directory does not exist`.
-It will work if a flag is also passed in though.
+* In `ls`, if a hidden file is in a column that is larger than itself, then the entire width of the column will have a gray background.

+* (There also was a strange bug with invalid arguments making `readdir` for a valid directory fail, but it was fixed.)